Keyword Search Results

 Source: Surrealism, Politics and Culture, p.
 302

 - Alienation defines the totality whose perpetuation rests on turning people into things -- or reification.
-Capitalism increasingly strips human being soy their humanity.
+Capitalism increasingly strips human beings of their humanity.
 It treats the real subject engaged in the production of commodities (the proletariat) as an object even as it turns the real object of its productive activity (capital) into the fictive subject of modern life.
 Inverting this "inverted world" -- an idea that Marx borrowed from Hegel -- is possible only by abolishing what in Das Kapital is termed "commodity fetishism."
 Or putting it somewhat differently, abolishing alienation calls for abolishing reification.

 Source: Critical Theory, p.
 40